-In the quantum computation, a basic qubit unit is often stored on the polarization of a single photon or the spin of a single electron.
-A qubit has superposition property, which can be described by two-dimension Hilbert space.
-An quantum algorithm is described by the quantum circuit which consists of a sequence of quantum gates.
-In UBQC, we know that the quantum gates are firstly transformed into bricks, and then server performs measurements on each qubit of brickwork state to implement client's computation based on MBQC.
-Obviously, quantum gates can be realized by performing measurements on qubits.
-In the practical UBQC system, we only need to consider the impact of qubits.
-Due to the influence of noise from environment and device, qubits are prone to polarization errors.
-Hence, it is necessary to integrate quantum error correction idea into UBQC to ensure the correctness of a delegated computation.
+In quantum computation, a basic qubit unit is often stored as the polarization of a single photon or the spin of a single electron.
+A qubit has the superposition property, which can be described by the two-dimension Hilbert space.
+A quantum algorithm is described by the quantum circuit which consists of a sequence of quantum gates.
+In UBQC, the quantum gates are first transformed into the brickwork, and then the server performs measurements on each qubit of the brickwork state to implement the client's computation based on MBQC.
+Note that quantum gates can be realized by performing measurements on qubits.
+In a practical UBQC system, one only needs to consider the used qubits.
+Due to the influence of noise, qubits are prone to polarization errors.
+Hence, it is necessary to integrate the quantum error correction feature into UBQC to ensure the correctness of a delegated computation.
+In UBQC, the main processes of quantum computation consist of preparation and measurement.
+Hence, we state the challenges in terms of the following two processes.

-In UBQC, the main processes of a quantum computation are preparation and measurement.
-In preparation, we need to modify the above RBSP protocol to prepare quantum error-correcting codes instead of single qubits.
-In order to prepare quantum error-correcting codes, we firstly design a quantum encoding circuit, and then transform it into graph states.
-Based on MBQC model, we can delegate server to prepare quantum error-correcting codes on graph states.
-However, both good encoding circuits and good graph states require a large number of data qubits and ancilla qubits, which are directly determine the size of computation.
-The challenge is to achieve better error correction performance with limited quantum resources.
+{\bf \textit{Challenge \uppercase\expandafter{\romannumeral1}:}} In the preparation, we modify the above RBSP protocol to prepare the quantum error-correcting codes instead of single qubits.
+In order to prepare quantum error-correcting codes, we first design a quantum encoding circuit, and then transform it into graph states.
+Based on the MBQC model, we can delegate a server to prepare quantum error-correcting codes on graph states.
+However, both good encoded circuits and good graph states require a large number of data qubits and ancilla qubits, which directly determine the size of the computation.
+The challenge is to achieve better error correction performance while having a low demand for quantum resources.